-You're likely to first see your family doctor or a general practitioner.
+You're likely to first see your primary care doctor.
 However, you may then be referred to a doctor trained in nervous system disorders (neurologist).

 Because there's often a lot to discuss, it's a good idea to prepare for your appointment.
 Here's some information to help you get ready for your appointment and what to expect from your doctor.